2014-2015 Bridge Program Frequently Asked Questions

 We highly recommend that ALL students attend the Campus Summer Orientation in July.
 If you have already made your reservation, no further action is needed.
 If you have not, please contact the Campus Orientation Office right away via e-mail at email@example.com.
 If you are selected to participate in Bridge, we will automatically switch your summer orientation date to Tuesday, July 22.

 6. Where will I live during Bridge Academy?
 Do I have to pay for my own housing?

 When you arrive in September, you will move into your permanent housing first (the college you are affiliated with and the dorm you will live in for your first year.
 You will receive an email from your college letting you know where you will be housed for the academic year.
 Once you are all set up in your dorm, you will be asked to pack a small back pack with enough clothes, personal toiletries, and bedding that will get you through the first week of Bridge Academy.
-All Bridge students will be housed at College Ten for the duration of Bridge Academy.
+All Bridge students will be housed at Merrill College for the duration of Bridge Academy.
 EOP covers your room and board for Bridge Academy so there is no cost to you.

 7. What happens during Bridge Academy?

 Bridge Academy will include: An intensive university writing preparation course, mathematics review and placement, academic success workshops, an introduction to pertinent campus resources, team- and community-building opportunities, tours of UCSC, introduction to EOP staff and student staff, and the opportunity to build life-long relationships with other Bridge participants.

 8. If students have Bridge questions, who/where do they call?